Designing virtual simulations for pharmacy education

 Pitching the approach

-I created these diagrams using detailed case studies developed by pharmacy professionals and educators from across the Greater Toronto Area (GTA), inspired by real patient scenarios.
+I visualized the information flow based on insights and input from educators.
+I also referred to detailed case studies developed by pharmacy professionals from across the GTA, inspired by real patient scenarios.

 Building 3D animation scenes

-Coding the interface on Unity
+Coding the interface

 • interactive UI screens